SamuelM333/SamuelM333.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>I'm a young Computer Engineer dedicated to software development.
 I'm very passionate about Python and RESTful APIs development.
-I also like Web development using Django and Angular.
-Recently I've been working a lot on mobile platforms using NativeScript with Angular.</p>
+I also like Web development using Django and Angular.</p>

 <h2>Skills</h2>